About Math Team Strategies

 We don't have detailed lesson plans or handouts for students, but we do have many years of archived math contest problems and copies of Art of Problem Solving textbooks that you can use to plan your course.
 You will have the flexibility (and responsibility) for developing your day-to-day lesson plans, selecting problems, and creating handouts.

 A note on Math Team Strategies Homework

-Ideally, much of the homework you give will be online.
-In particular, the Alcumus system on Art of Problem Solving has been very popular with our students, and a good place to assign homework.
+We encourage the use of the Alcumus system on Art of Problem Solving as a good place to assign homework, especially given its past popularity with our students.
 Art of Problem Solving is the largest online community for middle and high school students interested in contest mathematics.
 Alcumus is a free adaptive system that gives contest-style problems to students, with focuses on particular topics.
 Since it is online and free, students can keep it up on their own when they get home.
 We recommend giving students particular badges/goals to aim for on the site under the topic of your course.
 You do not need prior experience with Alcumus for the course; it is easy to learn.
 You can monitor students' progress online.

 Similarly, it would be helpful for students to get a start on the Art of Problem Solving website's forums, so that they can have a yearround social community centered around mathematics.
 To that end, homework assignments that encourage them to read forum posts or to reply on certain forum threads could give them a connection to this community.

 Other Important Notes

 Remember that the goal of this course is to give students a start that they can build off of.
 Sometimes class will move slowly and might not cover as much as you hoped, especially because students might be missing important basic skills.
 If they feel empowered to continue learning on their own, then the class has been a huge success.